ISP Purworejo

-ISP Purworejo stand for Ikatan Sepakbola Purworejo (en: Football Association Purworejo) is an Indonesian football club based in Purworejo, Central Java.
-They currently compete in the Liga 4.
+Ikatan Sepakbola Purworejo, simply known as ISP, is an Indonesian football club based in Purworejo Regency, Central Java.
+They currently compete in the Liga 4 Central Java zone.

 History

 ISP Purworejo is a member of PSSI Central Java Province Association.
-Since 2010s, ISP Purworejo only played at junior-level competitions, Soeratin Cup (U-18).
-But in 2021, they will also compete in Liga 3 and have a target to be a professional club and compete at the first-tier league in Indonesia, Liga 1.
+Since the 2010s, ISP Purworejo only played at junior-level competitions, Soeratin Cup (U-18).
+In 2021, they also competed in Liga 3 and had a target to be a professional club.
+They competed at the first-tier league in Indonesia, Liga 1.

-During the Soeratin Cup, no achievement achieved by ISP.
+During the Soeratin Cup, ISP had no achievements.
 The best achievement was in 1986.
-ISP to qualify to Zone VI (Central Java-Yogyakarta).
-Unfortunately in the final, they defeated by Persipur Purwodadi and failed to advance to the final round that being played in Jakarta.
+ISP qualified to Zone VI (Central Java-Yogyakarta).
+However, in the final, they were defeated by Persipur Purwodadi and failed to advance to the final round played in Jakarta.

 ISP participation in Division Three was the first time and carve performance is quite encouraging.
 Persekabpur is ranked 3rd and promotion to Division Two.